i18n-tribe/slack-downloader/README.md

 * `python-requests`: web request library for Python

-### Accessing Your Slack Workspace
+### Setting up API Access to your Slack Workspace

 In order to get your token, you will have to create a new Slack App.
 You can follow [this tutorial](https://api.slack.com/tutorials/tracks/getting-a-token).

+You can create a new app by going to https://api.slack.com/apps and clicking on the `"Create New App"` button.

+When you click on the `"Create New App"` button, you will be given the following 2 options:

+1. Create an app from scratch
+2. Create an app from an app manifest

+Select "Create an app from an app manifest" and then copy and paste the text in [slack-app-manifest.yaml](slack-app-manifest.yaml)

+This will create an app with permission to read all data in your Slack workspace.
+It won't have any write permissions.

+Once you have created the app, you have to install it in your workspace.

+Now - to get the token, go to the `OAuth & Permissions` section in the app settings.
+Then in the `OAuth Tokens for Your Workspace` section, copy the `Bot User OAuth Token`.

+To access app `OAuth & Permissions` settings, you can navigate directly to `https://api.slack.com/apps/<app_id>/oauth?`

-Once you have the app, you have to install it in your workspace.
-Once it is installed, invite the App's bot into the channels from which you want to download the files.
+Finally, invite the App's bot into the channels from which you want to download the files.

-To invite the bot, use `\invite @your-app-name` as discussed in [this question](https://stackoverflow.com/a/61369364/8691571)
+To invite the bot, use `/invite @your-app-name` e.g. `/invite @Slack Data Downloader` as discussed in [this question](https://stackoverflow.com/a/61369364/8691571)

 ### Installation Instructions